VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/sequencer-basics/effect-editor/inline-gradient-editor.md

 ---
 title: Inline Gradient Editor
-author: Jon Chuchla
+author: Vixen Team
-date: 2017-05-23T04:24:48+00:00
+description: This section covers the Inline Color Gradient Editor features.
 featured_image: /wp-content/uploads/2016/08/EffectEditor.png
 ---

-Gradients and Curves can now be edited directly in the effect editor pane.
-No longer do you need to double click and open the gradient or curve editor windows.

-### Inline Gradient Editor
+### Overview

+The Inline Curve Editor is a powerful tool that allows many features of the larger [Color Gradient][1] editor dialog to be done inline in the effect editor.
+This improves efficency for the user since they do not have to keep opening and closing a bulky dialog box.

 ![Inline Curve Editor](/images/docs/usage/effect-editor/inline-gradient-editor/InlineGradient-300x50.png)

+### Features

 * To add a color node, simply click in the empty space just below the gradient image.
 * To delete a node, hold the alt key and click on the node you want to delete.